soloice/mnist-bn/README.md

 1. **Do not hurry.** Because BN uses moving average to estimate population mean/variance, **it takes sometime to "warm up"**.
 So for the first few batches, even if training accuracy is high, validation accuracy maybe erratic.
 This is normal: just wait for running mean/variance to warm up.
 2. **Use `slim.learning.create_train_op` to create train op instead of `tf.train.GradientDescentOptimizer(0.1).minimize(loss)` or something else!**.

+I've added accuracy, cross_entropy and batch normalization paramters into summary.
+Use **tensorboard --logdir=/log** to explore the learning curve and parameter distributions!